-- Also, when tampering with the universe's config file (really- it has values for different universal constants, complete with comments), he accidentally deletes the entire Andromeda galaxy.
-Needless to say, it's surviving inhabitants were not thrilled.
+- When Ed tampering with the universe's config file (really- it has values for different universal constants, complete with comments), he accidentally deletes the entire Andromeda galaxy.
+Needless to say, its surviving inhabitants were not thrilled.

 - The Eridanians accidentally cause an X+ by destroying the entire universe, starting with themselves.

 - Artificial Gravity: Declared impossible by Ed, though a number of work-arounds are used to simulate gravity.

 - Author Avatar: Sam Hughes the narrator serves as an avatar for Sam Hughes the author.

 - Bittersweet Ending: Ed is killed, but the two Earths are reformed into a utopia thanks to the Andromedans.
 Although Word of God states that he was rescued at the last instant and went on to have various adventures in the Andromeda galaxy, one of which is mentioned in the epilogue.